 As a documentary consultant I help documentary makers make the best film possible.
-You can learn from me in person at the Raindance Documentary Foundation Certificate.
 I usually work with directors before they go out to film, however sometimes I’m brought in after they’ve shot their film.
 Obviously it’s much harder to turn a film around once it’s been shot.
 The following are insights about the big mistakes documentary filmmakers keep making.
 I’ve learned from my experience of both watching documentaries as a consultant and selecting them for film festivals:

 1. Thinking that documentary-making is just filming an interview then shooting some random B-roll.

 There is far more to filmmaking than shooting a long improvised interview then filming a load of B-roll footage which you will later try to use to illustrate what the interviewee is talking about.
 As a documentary consultant I see lots and lots of this type of film from filmmakers who are baffled as to why their film hasn’t been accepted into film festivals or sold.
 And I just think what a waste – it doesn’t have to be like this.
 At its essence great documentary filmmaking is about telling a great story in a truly inspired way – and that, from the moment that you start to develop your film, should be your overarching job as a director.
 I believe that great documentaries have more in common with poetry or drama than journalism.

 2. Not evoking real emotion in the viewer.